 The successful crowdfunding model was quickly applied to craft and hobby sectors as many people with original and unconventional products were drawn to this innovative way to promote their items to wider and larger audiences than using local craft markets, or trying to do distribution deals with mainstream retailers that satisfy conventional tastes.

 Indiegogo and Kickstarter still dominate the reward crowdfunding sector globally, though many countries have their own operators.
 The largest in the UK, for example, is CrowdfunderUK.
 And there are also many smaller, specialist sector platforms such as a Japanese one that generates international business, QRATES.
-This platform enables musicians who are not signed to a record label to take customer orders for and then press vinyl records.
+This platform enables musicians who are not signed to a record label to take customer orders for vinyl records, and then press them when a target quantity of orders has been reached.

 There have also been, and will continue to be, numerous reward crowdfunding projects that were the start of some big businesses.
 Gaining vital seed-funding has empowered numerous inventors and entrepreneurs, as well as creatives, on an unprecedented scale.
 Success on a reward crowdfunding platform provides product validation, or ‘proof of concept’, plus an initial income stream direct from potential end-buyers or backers without a startup business requiring co-operation, or permission, from the traditional gatekeepers of access to markets.